How do I get financial aid?

 When do I get my money?

-If all steps have been completed, financial aid will be applied to your student account on the first day of each term.
+If all steps have been completed, financial aid will be applied to your student account on the Thursday prior to the term start.
 Aid will go towards any bill owed automatically and if there are any extra funds, a refund will disburse to the student.

 Be aware that any classes dropped within the first two weeks of a term can affect financial aid eligibility.
 Funds may be owed back to Oregon Tech, even if a refund has already paid out.
 Make sure to stay up to date with the Cashier's Office and your billing statement.